Denis Bećirović

 Denis Bećirović (born 28 November 1975) is a Bosnian politician, professor and historian serving as the 8th and current Bosniak member of the Presidency of Bosnia and Herzegovina since 2022.
+He has also been serving as chairman of the Presidency since March 2026.
 Previously, Bećirović was a member of the national House of Peoples from 2019 to 2022.
 He is a member and former vice-president of the Social Democratic Party (SDP BiH).

 Born in Tuzla, Bećirović graduated from the city's University in 1998.
 He enrolled in postgraduate studies at the Faculty of Humanities at the University of Sarajevo in 2000.
 Prior to his political engagement, Bećirović was a history teacher at a primary school in Tuzla.
 From 1998 to 2002, he worked at the Secondary School of Economics in his hometown.

 Bećirović has been a member of the SDP BiH since 1993.
 In 1998, he became a member of the Federal Parliament.
 Two years later, he entered the Tuzla Cantonal Assembly and was appointed member of the Federal House of Peoples.
 In the 2006 general election, Bećirović was elected to the national House of Representatives.
 In the 2018 general election, he ran as the SDP BiH's candidate for a seat in the Presidency of Bosnia and Herzegovina as a Bosniak member, but was not elected.
 Following the general election, he became a member of the national House of Peoples.

 In the 2022 general election, Bećirović ran once again for a seat in the Presidency as a Bosniak member and was elected, defeating former Presidency member Bakir Izetbegović.
 Bećirović was sworn in as Presidency member in November 2022.

-Education
+Early life and education

+Bećirović was born on 28 November 1975 in Tuzla, where he was raised by his parents, Sead and Jasminka Bećirović.

-Bećirović graduated in 1998 from the Faculty of Humanities at the University of Tuzla.
-He enrolled in postgraduate studies at the Faculty of Humanities at the University of Sarajevo in 2000.
-He defended his master's thesis in 2004, and his doctorate in 2010 at the Faculty of Humanities in Sarajevo.
+He graduated in 1998 with a bachelor's degree in history and geography from the Faculty of Humanities at the University of Tuzla.
+In 2000, he began postgraduate studies in history at the University of Sarajevo, earning a master's degree in 2004 and a doctorate in 2010.
+Since 2010, Bećirović has been a member of the academic staff at the University of Tuzla, specializing in contemporary history.
+He was appointed assistant professor in 2010 and promoted to associate professor in 2017.